top of page

 Nightmare disorders

-Nightmare disorders are a type of sleep disorder involving undesirable experiences occurring while falling asleep, during sleep or when waking up.
+Nightmare disorders (ND) are a type of sleep disorder that involves undesirable experiences when waking up from a disturbing dream.
 Nightmares usually occur during the stage of sleep known as rapid eye movement (REM) sleep.
-When adults experience these events the most common experience is that of acute stress.
-Other conditions associated with ND include posttraumatic stress disorder (PTSD), depression, and anxiety.
+Some conditions associated with ND include posttraumatic stress disorder (PTSD), depression, and anxiety.
 Certain medications and substances can also induce or exacerbate nightmare disorder.

 Rapid Eye Movement (REM) Sleep Behavior disorders